CD receivers buying guide

-How to choose a CD receiver that's right for you
+How to choose a car stereo that's right for you

 With so many in-dash receivers to choose from, how do you pick the right one?
 Answering the questions below will help you narrow down your choices to get the right stereo for you.